lkesteloot/PiSlide/README.md

   * The "S" key stops the music.
   * The "F1" to "F10" keys play the corresponding radio station in your Sonos radio station favorites list.
+* If you've set up NextBus information (agency and stop), type "B" to toggle information about upcoming buses at that stop.

 # Configuring the software